b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 sc(s)
 ```

-There are different formulas for sem (standard error of the mean), but I only managed to remember this one because it reminded me the famous [Pythagorean theorem](https://en.wikipedia.org/wiki/Pythagorean_theorem), i.e. $c^2 = a^2 + b^2$, so $c = \sqrt{a^2 + b^2}$, that I learned in a primary school.
+There are different formulas for pooled sem (standard error of the mean), but I only managed to remember this one because it reminded me the famous [Pythagorean theorem](https://en.wikipedia.org/wiki/Pythagorean_theorem), i.e. $c^2 = a^2 + b^2$, so $c = \sqrt{a^2 + b^2}$, that I learned in a primary school.
 As for the degrees of freedom they are just the sum of the degrees of freedom for each of the vectors.
 OK, so now the calculations

 ```jl